wuciawe/wuciawe.github.io/_posts/2014-10-02-types-in-scala.md

     val a = 2.0
     val b = 2
 } // this will throw runtime exception

 {% endhighlight %}

-Because trait can not take parameters in the process of initialization, new B{...} is actually a refinement.
-It first instantiates the trait B, then refine it with concrete definitions of a and b, which is actually a new type which is anonymous and is the subtype of trait B. This is common, the super class should be instantiated first then be the subclass.
+Because trait can not take parameters in the process of initialization, `new B{...}` is actually a refinement.
+It first instantiates the trait `B`, then refine it with concrete definitions of a and b, which is actually a new type which is anonymous and is the subtype of trait `B`.
+This is common, the super class should be instantiated first then be the subclass.

 In order to make the refinements available in the instantiation of the trait, one way is to use the early initialization, the other way is to use `lazy val`s.